-The first in our new series of rider blogs, we start with brand manager at Cambrian Tyres, Shelley Childs who headed north for some late summer miles during the relaxation of lockdown rules in September 2020, in one of the most scenic areas in the UK.
+The first in our new series of rider blogs, we start with brand manager at Cambrian Tyres, Shelley Childs who headed north to Eryri, one of the most scenic areas in the UK for some summer miles.

 The creamwall GP5000 had been a long time coming and limited numbers were distributed worldwide for the original date of LeTour - July, Covid-19 put a spanner in the works and so whilst the tyre rolled out on time, the race itself was delayed until September.
 Either way, it was great to finally see the world's most popular all-round road tyre available in the popular yet retro sidewall option.

 Having lived in Wales my entire life, and cycled all over it's gloriously challenging lands, i love the different 'feel' that each area provides.
 Everyone has a feel about an area they visit.
 It may provoke a memory, or if visited for the first time, that feeling is made in real-time - some good, some bad, some indifferent, but in Wales, its almost always good!

 Cycling enriches this 'feel', each climb is remembered years later over a catchup with those that were there, descents and coffee stops too.
 One friend forgot his leisure clothing on a trip to Bala and spent the whole weekend in cycling kit back in 2010, it's not forgotten!